simpeg.regularization.PGIsmallness#

 True

-, use the L2-approximation of the gradient by assuming physical property values of different types are uncorrelated.- approx_evalbool
+, use the L2-approximation of the gradient by assuming the physical property distributions of each geologic units are distinct- approx_evalbool

 If